ome/ngff-spec/specification.md

 </pre>

-If the top-level group represents a plate, the `bioformats2raw.layout` metadata will be present but the "plate" key MUST also be present, takes precedence and parsing of such datasets should follow [[#plate-md]].
+If the top-level group represents a plate, the `bioformats2raw.layout` metadata will be present but the "plate" key MUST also be present, takes precedence and parsing of such datasets should follow (see [plate metadata](plate-md)).
 It is not possible to mix collections of images with plates at present.

 <pre class=include-code>